howto-kubernetes-info/cliplayer/README.md

         +
         + You can write everything you want behind a +.
 It will not be shown or executed.

+## Special keys

+1. "Enter"

+    To execute the next command of the playbook, press the "Enter" key.

+1. "End"

+    To get a interactive bash, press the "End" key after a playbook command.

+1. "Ctrl-]"

+    To exit a interactive bash sequence, press "Ctrl-]".

+1. "Ctrl-C"

+    To exit the cliplayer before the playbook is finished, press "Ctrl-C".

 Hint
->Don't miss, that you can get a interactive Bash after every comand in the playbook by pressing the pause key on your keyboard.
-If your keyboard has not pause key, reconfigure the player with the configfile or while starting cliplayer.
+> The keys are chosen because most notebooks have them.
+If your you don't like the default keys, reconfigure the player with the configuration file or while starting cliplayer.

 ## Links
 [Official cliplayer video training](https://howto-kubernetes.info/cliplayer/tutorial)